Kongduino/RAK811_Minimal_Lora/README.md

 658 round / s
 ```

+AES has been added to the code, with `/pwd` to set up the key (16 bytes ASCII, or, preferred, 32 bytes hex-encoded binary). `/aes on` and `/aes off` turn the encryption on and off.
+The Iv is produced by the code every time, and sent with the ciphertext.

+I will add a command to set up the key for you, which it will show once in the Serial Monitor.
+You can set up the same key manually in other devices.

 That's it for now, but it is already quite usable for range tests.
 Happy LoRaWalks!